immcantation/dowser/docs/topics/bootstrapTrees.md

 trees[[<replicate>]][[<tree index>]].
 If `igphyml` is specified (as well as `trait`, `temp`, and `id`), the returned object will contain a `tibble` named "switches" containing switch count information.
-This object can be passed to PStest and other functions to perform parsimony based trait value tests.
+This object can be passed to [testPS](testPS.md) and other functions to perform parsimony based trait value tests.